todays-mitsui/wp-block-nonogram/README.md

 ## Description

-The Nonogram Block allows you to create Nonogram puzzles in the WordPress block editor.
+The Nonogram Block allows you to create Nonogram puzzles (also known as Hanjie, Paint by Numbers, Picross, Griddlers, and Pic-a-Pix) in the WordPress block editor.
 This block provides a user-friendly interface for designing puzzles and presenting them to your website visitors for solving.

 ## Features